 “I can accept failure, everyone fails at something.
 But I can’t accept not trying.” – Michael Jordan

 • Strathmore Sketchbooks: One of my very favorite sketchbooks is the Visual Art Journal for Mixed Media by Strathmore.
-The pages weight is 90 lb. and you can get this book in a number of sizes.
+Great for beginners.
+The page weight is 90 lb., and you can get this book in several sizes.
 My personal favorite for on-the-go is 5.5″ x 8″.
 If you like to work big, they have one that’s 9″ x 12″.

-• Pens: Get yourself a few pens that you love to use, and be sure to have at least one waterproof, archival pen in the mix so that you can paint over your pen lines without worrying about your drawing bleeding with water.
-Micron Pens are a designer favorite, and they come in tons of sizes and colors.
-This all-black set includes a few different pen sizes and this brush-tip set includes six different colors.
-Sharpies are another wonderful choice with so many options to choose from.
+• Pens: Get yourself a few pens you love to use, and be sure to have at least one waterproof, archival pen in the mix so that you can paint over your pen lines without worrying about your drawing bleeding with water.
+Micron Pens are a designer favorite and come in tons of sizes and colors.
+This all-black set includes a few different pen sizes, and this brush-tip set consists of six colors.
+Sharpies are another wonderful choice, with so many options.

 For more details on how the TinkerSketch Art Challenge works, click here to read for a full list of recommended resources and ideas on how to get started with this challenge.

-For more creative ways to start the new year, we also share 5 New Year’s resolutions that fuel creativity and 8 ideas to kick-start creativity in the new year
+For more creative ways to start the new year, we also share 5 New Year’s Resolutions That Fuel creativity and Eight ideas to kick-start creativity in the new year.

 1. These art challenge lists are WONDERFUL!!!!
 Thank you!
 I am going to use them with my altered book class!!
 Thanks for being inspiring!!